 – producing best practices and/or innovative solutions to the daily issues of university communication department to be shared within the EUPRIO community

-A few comments on the EMP by Philip Graham, who took part in one of the projects of the first edition:
+A few comments on the EMP by Philip Graham, who took part in the pilot project (first edition):

 • We all thought is was really worthwhile